Frequently Asked OVI/DUI Questions

 What do I do after being pulled over?

 The first thing you should do when you are pulled over for OVI is to remain calm.
 Be respectful to the officer at all times.
 Comply with any requests that the officer makes that are within your rights.
 Take a mental note of how the officer behaves, what they say and ask you to do, and how he or she demonstrates any sobriety or chemical tests.
 Most importantly, do not say anything incriminating.
 Let the officer make decisions based on the evidence he or she gathers.
 If you are arrested, be sure to retain a Cincinnati DUI defense attorney right away to begin handling your case.

 How much can I drink before I can be arrested for DUI?

 For drivers who are 21 years old or older, the legal blood alcohol content (BAC) limit is 0.08%.
 Anyone found to have a BAC of 0.08% or higher may be arrested for OVI.
 A person must be operating a commercial motor vehicle at the time of the arrest for the 0.04% limit to kick in.
-The limit is 0.02% for drivers under the legal drinking age of 21.
+The limit is 0.02% for drivers under the age of 21.

 Can I still fight my OVI charge if I've failed a field sobriety test?

 Yes.
 Just because you failed a field sobriety test does not mean that you are without grounds for defense.
 Officers can make mistakes when administering field sobriety tests, including the one-leg stand the horizontal gaze nystagmus, and the walk-and-turn test.
 Sober people may fail these tests because of nervousness, fatigue, inner ear problems, physical impairments, and other matters that affect their ability to perform the tests.
 Our team can build a strong case to have your field sobriety test results deemed invalid or inadmissible in court.

 Can I still fight an OVI charge if I failed a chemical test?